peytonmford/data_project/README.md

 loss of test data : 23.925179973678443
 ### Additionally, the model obviously addresses the question or problem the team is solving
 The model does address the question of location as the target of the machine learning model.
-I will continue to work on creating validation pots and graphs for the next deliverable and our presentation next week.
+I will continue to work on creating validation plots and graphs for the next deliverable and our presentation next week.
 ### Google Slides
 https://docs.google.com/presentation/d/1afKGKIfgfxIHac8w4pZt3iSGRL1X7rJ6-6nF6OLW_ko/edit#slide=id.gb4a23a5970_0_354